JBVO: Future broadcasts after January 2001

 Although the show continued to air reruns until August 2001, new segments were no longer being produced by early 2001.
 Instead, Cartoon Network would edit previous episodes to remove any mentions of their original airdate.

 Spinoffs

 The show's logo for its first season.

 Toon:FM

 Toon:FM (or ToonFM) was a morning programming block that aired on the Cartoon Network United Kingdom channel and throughout Europe.
 The show is hosted by Johnny Bravo with Space Ghost character Brak.
 It is unknown when the show aired and ended, however, a "he-mail" Johnny answered on The Big Bravo page of the CN UK website implies the show was already airing by June 2001, or perhaps on hiatus.
 It is also unknown if the show was connected to the radio station by the same name as the station was launched in October 1999.
 In October 2001, the sequel was greenlit to a second season to the show being hosted in Tokyo, Japan, called Toon FM: Live From Tokyo.
+Johnny is voiced by Marc Silk in this version.